netboxify/missing-semester/lecture-01.md

 Gotovo sve platforme kojima imate pristup imaju shell u jednoj formi ili drugoj, a mnogi od njih imaju više shell-ova između kojih možete da birate.
 Dok postoje razlike u detaljima, oni su suštinski isti: dopuštaju vam da pokrenete programe, date inpute, i inspektuje njihov rezultat u polu-struktuiranom načinu.

 U ovoj lekciji, fokusiraćemo se na Bourne Again SHell, ili skraćeno 'bash'.
 Ovo je jedan on najčešće korišćenih shell-ova, i njegova sintaksa je slična onome što ćete vidjete u mnogim drugom shell-ovima.
 Da bi otvorili shell prompt (gdje možete da kucate komande), prvo vam je potreban terminal.
 Vaš uredjaj je vjerovatno došao sa jednim pre-instaliranim, ili možete relativno lako da instalirate jedan.

-In this lecture, we will focus on the Bourne Again SHell, or “bash” for short.
-This is one of the most widely used shells, and its syntax is similar to what you will see in many other shells.
-To open a shell prompt (where you can type commands), you first need a terminal.
-Your device probably shipped with one installed, or you can install one fairly easily

 ## Korišćenje shell-a